 Watch the televised Dutch National Remembrance Day ceremony

-The national commemoration will be televised, beginning around 7.50pm.
-Andre van Duin will speak and King Willem Alexander and Queen Maxima will lay a wreath at the monument, after which two minutes of silence will be observed.
+The national commemoration will be televised, beginning around 6.45pm.
+King Willem Alexander and Queen Maxima will lay a wreath at the monument, after which two minutes of silence will be observed (at 8pm).

 Take note of the Remembrance Day activities happening in many Dutch cities on Remembrance Day.
 Commemorations are held in every municipality, often tying in with the local history of specific areas.
 Browse the website dedicated to May 4-5 to find out which Remembrance Day commemorations are happening in your area on May 4, and on which war memorials you can lay a wreath of flowers.

 Memorial Day Amsterdam 2023